thevedicdeveloper/thevedicdeveloper/README.md

 <!-- About Me -->
 <p align="left">
-I am a passionate Open Source Developer, who commits code in night and merge them in day.
-The only goal of my life is to fullfill my intellecutal desire by reading, writing, twitting, teaching and making friends.
-I have a high interest in Mathematics, Physics, Alogrithims, Economics and Geo Politics.
+I am a passionate Open Source Developer, who commits code at night and merges it in day.
+The only goal of my life is to fulfill my intellectual desire by reading, writing, twitting, teaching and making friends.
+I have a high interest in Mathematics, Physics, Algorithms, Economics and GeoPolitics.

- I love to help others, so you can always reachout to my on Twitter <a href="https://twitter.com/nishantkantojha" target="blank"><b>@hyedrdev</b></a>.
+I love to help others, so you can always reach out to me on Twitter <a href="https://twitter.com/nishantkantojha" target="blank"><b>@hyedrdev</b>.
 </p>